 Recently, I picked up some cheap paper lining with a subtle white and gray chevon pattern to place underneath our kitchen sink.
 When I say “cheap”, I mean it was literally $1 from Dollar Tree.
 Dollar stores and the “dollar” or “clearance” aisles at other stores are the perfect place to shop for things like cabinet/drawer lining, because you can experiment with the look (and texture) without spending a lot of money.

-The nice thing about utilizing lining around your house is that it freshens up a space, can be customized to fit your individual style, and if it is damaged, it is easily replaced.
+The nice thing about using lining around the house or apartment you are renting is that it freshens up a space.
+It can be customized to fit your individual style, and if it is damaged, it is easily replaced.

 6. Display themed artwork beautifully

 Nothing screams “rental” more than empty walls or, even worse, poorly hung artwork with no theme or cohesiveness.